buzzingwires/nqiv/DEVELOPING.md

 make install
 ```

 It is recommended to also check `./configure --help`.
-Note that `CFLAGS` will be appended after any automatic ones.
+Note that `CFLAGS` set from the shell will be appended after any automatic ones set for the build targets.

 ### Dependencies ###